4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 > Even though the box seems to have python3, I was not able to upgrade my shell using it. *No idea why.*
 > Same with perl... *what the heck!*
-> And if I try even checking if socat is on the machine, my connection is terminated! *What the heckin' heck!?* :skull_and_crossbones:
+> And if I try even checking if socat is on the machine, my connection is terminated! *What the heckin' heck!?* ☠️
 >
-> I can't even change directories with this useless shell :angry:
+> I can't even change directories with this useless shell 😠

 Oh well.
 Let's just look for the user flag and try to get past this step using the dumb shell.
 The flag is almost always in the foothold user's home directory: